Arizona Pool Leagues

 29. RULES ARE SUBJECT TO CHANGE - Due to the ever changing nature of sports and the situations that can and do occur, the AZPL reserves the right to make rulings and rule modifications as necessary and at any time.
 Any rule changes will be sent to your League Operator and will be made available to all members through posted bulletins, Team Captains meetings and will be published on the league website.

-30. AZPL IS HIGHEST AUTHORITY – The Arizona Pool Leagues Main Office is the highest authority concerning all League rulings.
+30. AZPL IS HIGHEST AUTHORITY – Arizona’s Pool League Main Office is the highest authority concerning all League rulings.

 31. APPEALS - Your League Operator automatically reviews all disciplinary actions of any RC established in your area and would notify you or your Team Captain of the decision.
 If you wish to appeal disciplinary action taken by Local League Management to the AZPL, you may do so.
 To appeal, you must send a written notice to AZPL addressed to the AZPL Appeals Committee at the address on the back of this manual or send an email to Michael@Arizonapoolleagues.com.
 The notice must state the disciplinary action taken and why AZPL should review the decision of Local League Management.
 The AZPL has the sole authority and absolute discretion to act on the matter and its decision shall be final.